solana-labs/solana/README.md

 $ rustup component add rustfmt-preview
 ```

-If your rustc version is lower than 1.25.0, please update and install rustfmt:
+If your rustc version is lower than 1.25.0, please update it:

 ```bash
 $ rustup update